R&D TAX CREDITS: THE FULL GUIDE

 *R&D costs can include: Subcontractor costs, technical analysis, management, testing, prototyping, developing manufacturing processes, software licenses, supporting software/SaaS, and part of hardware costs.

-> A logistics platform that sources a fresh product across Europe and automatically calculates how to get it delivered to the right locations on time and at what price to sell it in those locations would probably qualify.
+> LIKELY TO QUALIFY: A logistics platform that automatically calculates how to get a product delivered to the right locations on time and at what price to sell it in those locations would probably qualify.

 Scale and performance can also be a factor: